Fathom Analytics vs the competition

 - No tracking of personal details or data (zero PII collected), making us GDPR, ePrivacy, PECR and CCPA compliant

-This is the bare minimum, or the necessity to do in order to be a simple, privacy-focused analytics company.
+This is the bare minimum, or the necessity to do in order to be a simple, privacy-first alternative to Google Analytics.
 And most of our competitors do this to some degree.

 And I would also assume that if a competitor is marketing “privacy” they do, in fact, value it as a core tenet of the business, not just as a marketing tactic to capture a growing niche.
 For example, if you market that your product is privacy-focused, you probably shouldn’t run targeted ads on Google (just saying, Piwik Pro…).